Quick answers to your most common questions. Anything missing? Let me know.

 Developers who are comfortable coding up plugins for WordPress can add their own fields using the hooks provided.
 See the developer documentation.

-Version 1.7.7 added a couple of features to help your website comply with GDPR, the European privacy laws that will come into effect in 2018.
+This plugin includes a couple of features to help your website comply with GDPR, the European privacy laws that came into effect in 2018.

 First, you can add a confirmation field to the booking form that requires customers to consent to the collection of their data.
 You can configure this confirmation field under the Bookings > Settings > General > Privacy section in your WordPress admin area.